 Horse Around at Disney’s Tri-Circle-D Ranch

-Gallop on into the Fort Wilderness Campground for yet another of the resort’s hidden gems: an unforgettable visit to Disney’s Tri-Circle-D Ranch.
+Gallop on into Disney’s Fort Wilderness Resort & Campground for yet another of the resort’s hidden gems: an unforgettable visit to Disney’s Tri-Circle-D Ranch.
 While animal experiences like pony, trail, wagon, carriage, and holiday sleigh rides are available for an additional fee, guests can visit the stables for free.
-Horse girls and animal lovers of all stripes will appreciate all of the Disney World horses that live here – seven different breeds in total – including those that work down on Main Street U.S.A. at Magic Kingdom, Cinderella’s Ponies, and the Headless Horseman’s trusty steed from the yearly Halloween parade.
+Horse girls and animal lovers of all stripes will appreciate all of the Walt Disney World horses that live here – seven different breeds in total – including those that work down on Main Street U.S.A. at Magic Kingdom, Cinderella’s Ponies, and the Headless Horseman’s trusty steed from the yearly Halloween parade.
 You can even see the Dragon Calliope, a horse-powered musical instrument Walt Disney bought way back in the 1950s for Disneyland’s Mickey Mouse Club Circus Parade.

 Listen to a Complimentary Concert

 Fans of live music will have no complaints when visiting Walt Disney World.
 Outside the theme parks, musical performers can be found regularly throughout the park, especially at Disney Springs, Disney’s BoardWalk, and at several lounges in moderate and deluxe Disney resorts.
 Disney Springs comes to life at night with the sound of an array of musical acts.
-In the past, you could have listened to the tunes of yesterday played by the Grand Floridian Orchestra Society at Disney’s Grand Floridian Resort, however they unfortunately played their last Disney concert back in 2020 as a result of the pandemic and are not set to return.

 Star in Your Own Personal Photo Shoot

 For larger-than-life themes, we like the Art of Animation, Pop Century, and All-Star Resorts.
-Or for something more subtle, go for the island vibes of the Polynesian or Caribbean Beach, the Spanish-inspired squares of Coronado Springs, the charming streets and sprawling estates of Port Orleans, the rustic Wilderness Lodge, or so much more.
+Or for something more subtle, go for the island vibes of the Disney’s Polynesian Village Resort or Caribbean Beach, the Spanish-inspired squares of Coronado Springs, the charming streets and sprawling estates of Port Orleans, the rustic Wilderness Lodge, or so much more.

 Go on a Photo Safari